The Safe Agent Loop — Goal, Plan, Change, Verify, Checkpoint

 When you finish this lesson prompt, use the related prompt set to keep the same supervision pattern on the next task.

-The beginner workflow that keeps AI-assisted building under control: one step at a time, with review points.
+The beginner workflow that keeps Claude Code and other AI agents under control: one goal at a time, with proof and review points.

 "I want to work in a safe beginner loop.